Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: Preliminaries

 \section{Preliminaries}

-In this section, we will give a brief introduction to some basic concepts and notions to be used in this paper.
+In this section, we briefly introduce some basic concepts and notations that will be used in this paper.
 One can refer to \cite{ct,clad, nht2} for more details.

 Given a poset $P$, $A\subseteq P$ is an \emph{upper set} if $A = {\uparrow} A$, where ${\uparrow} A = \{x\in P: x\geq a\ \mathrm{for\ some}\ a\in A\}$.
 The \emph{lower set} is defined dually.
-The subset $D$ of $P$ is \emph {directed} if every finite subset of $D$ has an upper bound in $D$.
+A subset $D$ of $P$ is \emph {directed} if it is nonempty and every finite subset of $D$ has an upper bound in $D$.
+If each directed subset in $P$ has a supremum, we call $P$ a {\em directed complete partially ordered set (dcpo)}.
 A subset $U$ of $P$ is called \emph{Scott open} iff it is an upper set and for each directed subset $D$ whose supremum exists, written as $\sup D$, $\sup D\in U$ implies $D\cap U\neq \emptyset$.
 The complement of a Scott open set is called \emph{Scott closed}.
-The collection of all Scott open subsets, denoted by $\sigma(P)$, form a topology called \emph{Scott topology} and in general, we write $\Sigma P = (P, \sigma(P))$.
+The collection of all Scott open subsets, denoted by $\sigma(P)$, forms a topology called \emph{Scott topology} and in general, we write $\Sigma P = (P, \sigma(P))$.
 Besides, we use $\Gamma(P)$ to denote the set of all Scott closed subsets of $P$.
 A continuous map between two posets equipped with Scott topology is called \emph{Scott-continuous}.
+Generally, $\mathbf{DCPO}$ is used to denote the category of all dcpos with Scott-continuous mappings.

 Let $X$ be a topological space.
+We write $\mathcal O(X)$ for the collection of open subsets of $X$.
 When $X$ is a $T_{0}$ space, the \emph{specialization preorder} $\leq$ defined by $x\leq y$ iff $x\in cl(\{y\})$ is a partial order and is called \emph{specialization order}.
-A subset of $X$ is \emph{saturated} if it is the intersection of open sets, or equivalently, it is an upper set in the order of specialization. $X$ is called \emph{well-filtered} if for each filter basis $\mathcal C$ of compact saturated subsets and any open subset $U$ of $X$ with $\bigcap \mathcal C\subseteq U$, $K\subseteq U$ for some $K\in \mathcal C$.
-We usually say a dcpo $P$ well-filtered if it equipped with the Scott topology is a well-filtered space.
+A subset of $X$ is \emph{saturated} if it is the intersection of open sets, or equivalently, it is an upper set in the order of specialization. $X$ is called \emph{well-filtered} if for each filter basis $\mathcal C$ of compact saturated subsets and any open subset $U\in \mathcal O(X)$ with $\bigcap \mathcal C\subseteq U$, $K\subseteq U$ for some $K\in \mathcal C$.
+We usually say a dcpo $P$ is well-filtered if it, equipped with the Scott topology, is a well-filtered space.
+Furthermore, a space $X$ is called \emph{coherent} if the intersection of any two compact saturated subsets of $X$ is also compact.